 A former client had this to say: “I cannot begin to tell you what a difference you made in my life.
-Had I not done my work with you, I don’t know that I ever would have grown as much as your help allowed me to do.”
+Had I not done my work with you, I don’t know that I could have made the changes that your help allowed me to make.”

 I am a psychotherapist, licensed as a Marriage and Family Therapist (MFT) by the State of California.
 The MFT license is recognized nationally.